Shravani3001/ansible-project/README.md

-# Ansible + Terraform Project: Automated Nginx Deployment on AWS
+# Automated Nginx Deployment on AWS using Ansible + Terraform

 ## Project Overview